 - MPI-f77 tests whether MPI FORTRAN77 program can be run on all jobmanagers advertised by GRIS on each machine.
 Gets all jobmanagers found by the GRIS test and submits an MPI job which runs the MPI F77 program previously compiled by the mpif77 test.
 The RSL for the job has (jobType=mpi)(count=2) to run the job on two CPUs.
 Currently ignores Condor jobmanagers, as they don't support MPI jobs.
 This is a "composite" test which produces variable number of results.
 This test is run only if the Gatekeeper test was successful and GRIS reported that at least one jobmanager and mpif77 test was successful.
-The test is implemented in Java using Globus Java CoG Kit 1.1 classes. - GRMS MPI test whether Gidge Resource Management Service developed by WP-9 can submit an MPI job to each jobmanager.
+The test is implemented in Java using Globus Java CoG Kit 1.1 classes. - GRMS MPI test whether GridLab Resource Management Service developed by WP-9 can submit an MPI job to each jobmanager.
 Calls the operation submitJob(String xml,StringHolder jobId) on the GRMS service to a submit cpi executable compiled during the "mpicc" test as an MPI job for two CPUs to each jobmanager found in the GRIS test.
 Then, it polls the GRMS for the job status until it finishes.
-Some jobmanagers are disabled because they are known not to handle MPI jobs.
-The test is implemented in Java using Apache Axis and Globus 3 classes. - GAT gets the sources of GAT engine, compiles them on each machine and runs their tests by running the command make -C engine tests.
-The test depends heavily on correct settings in /etc/gridlab.conf. - Adaptors gets the sources of GAT adaptors and compiles them on each machine.
+Some jobmangers are disabled because they are known not to handle MPI jobs.
+The test is implemented in Java using Apache Axis and Globus 3 classes. - GAT gets the sources of GridLab GAT engine, compiles them on each machine and runs their tests by running the command make -C engine tests.
 The test depends heavily on correct settings in /etc/gridlab.conf. - Mercury compile gets the latest source of Mercury monitoring tool and tries to compile it on each machine.
-The test depends heavily on correct settings in /etc/gridlab.conf. - Triana gets Triana from CVS and tries to run it on remote machines.
-Problems should be consulted with GridLab WP-3 (Work-Flow Application Toolkit). - Cactus gets Cactus with C-GAT thorns sources from CVS and tries to compile them against GAT and adaptors on the remote machine. - GRMS WS tests if the GRMS Web Service is installed on given machine.
+The test depends heavily on correct settings in /etc/gridlab.conf.
+Problems should be consulted with GridLab WP-11 (Monitoring). - Triana gets Triana from CVS and tries to run it on remote machines. - Cactus gets Cactus with C-GAT thorns sources from CVS and tries to compile them against GAT and adaptors on the remote machine. - GRMS WS tests if the GRMS Web Service is installed on given machine.
 Simple call of common getServiceDescription() method is performed during test. - GAS tests if the GAS Web Service is installed on given machine.
 Simple call of common getServiceDescription() method is performed during test. - eNanos tests if the eNanos web service is installed and if it is working it uses a simple command ping for the target service - UNICORE checks if target unicore system is available it checks if target unicore gateway is on-line and then checks if other unicore hosts are available and belong to the given VO unicore site - JOSH checks if target host is up, if service is installed and running, then tries to submit a very simple job

-There is also other potlet within Monitoring Portal.
+There is also other portlet within Monitoring Portal.
 It shows a map of Europe and all the machines participating the testbed.
 It uses data gathered in the database and renders it so that users can see the actual status of the whole portlet.